MicrosoftDocs/quantum-docs/articles/qsharp-overview.md

 # What is Q#?

 Q# is a high-level, [open-source](https://github.com/microsoft/qsharp) programming language for developing and running quantum algorithms.
 Q# is included in the Quantum Development Kit (QDK).
-For more information, see [Set up the Quantum Development Kit](xref:microsoft.quantum.install-qdk.overview).
+For more information, see [Set up the Quantum Development Kit extension](xref:microsoft.quantum.install-qdk.overview).

 As a quantum programming language, Q# meets the following language, compiler, and runtime requirements: